Welcome!

 Her widowhood and accidents o'erwhelmed

-Her, stole her will, her joie de vivre sapped.
+Her, stole her will, her joie de vivre

 A weekly visit then became routine,